Ferdi0412/MIE-443-2024/README.md

 For [contest 2](src/mie443_contest2/mie443_contest2).

 ## Startup
-To startup, you can use GAZEBO to simulate robot motion.

 ```shell
 ## For all terminals:
 cd ~/catkin_ws # Make sure all commands are run from root of this repository